corda/corda-docs-portal/content/en/tutorials/corda/4.8/os/build-basic-cordapp/basic-cordapp-state.md

 * `owner` - The person exchanging the basket of apples for the voucher (Farmer Bob).
 Use type `Party`.
 * `weight` - The weight of the basket of apples.
 Use type `int`.

 The `BasketOfApples` state is involved in two transactions.
 In the first transaction, Farmer Bob self-issues the `BasketOfApples`.
 The `Farm` party then fills both the `owner` and `farm` fields of the transaction.
-You could compact the transaction to carry only these parameters: `public BasketOfApple(String description, Party farm, int weight) {}`
+You could compact the transaction to carry only these parameters: `public BasketOfApples(String description, Party farm, int weight) {}`

 If you are writing in Java, when you have multiple constructors in one state class, you must annotate which constructor is the base for serialization.
 This constructor will most likely carry all relevant information for the state.
-For example, the constructor `public BasketOfApple(String description, Party farm, int weight) {}`), does not have an `owner` field.
+For example, the constructor `public BasketOfApples(String description, Party farm, int weight) {}`), does not have an `owner` field.
 You must create another constructor that has all fields, and annotate this constructor with `@ConstructorForDeserialization`.

 ### Check your work